docker-library/docs/redis/README.md

 # What is Redis?

-Redis is an open-source, networked, in-memory, key-value data store with optional durability.
-It is written in ANSI C. The development of Redis is sponsored by Redis Labs today; before that, it was sponsored by Pivotal and VMware.
+Redis is a source-available data structure store used by millions of developers as a cache, vector database, document database, streaming engine, and message broker.
+It offers optional durability and is written in ANSI C. The development of Redis is sponsored by Redis (the company) today; before that, it was sponsored by Pivotal and VMware.
 According to the monthly ranking by DB-Engines.com, Redis is the most popular key-value store.
 The name Redis means REmote DIctionary Server.

 > [wikipedia.org/wiki/Redis](https://en.wikipedia.org/wiki/Redis)